 Unser Sport Quattro

 From the 161 cars built, our car, chassis 905083, might just be the most special of the lot.
-It was acquired new by none other than His Highness The Prince Aga Khan, who registered it in France.
+It was acquired in 1998 by none other than His Highness The Prince Aga Khan, who registered it in France.
+The car was selected by Audi from the previous German owner for the project undertaken for His Highness the Aga Khan.
 The Audi stayed in his ownership until recently in 2022.
 Other than its special royal ownership history, the life of this very Sport Quattro was quite special.
-In 1998, the car was entrusted to Audi to carry out a rare and unheard of special treatment, where the car was restored from ground up, the performance was enhanced, and the body and interior were customized as per the wishes of His Highness.
+In 1998, the car was bought by Audi for the Aga Khan to carry out a rare and unheard of special treatment, where the car was restored from ground up, the performance was enhanced, and the body and interior were customized as per the wishes of His Highness.
 For this extreme factory special order customization, the car had to be bought back by Audi for homologation, as the French papers oft he car at the time meant the new modifications wouldn’t be approved.
 Thus, according to a communication with Audi with Rolf Klug and Christoph Wagner (Audi AG and Quattro GmbH), the car was bought back from Prince Rahim, and registered on the Quattro GmbH in Ingolstadt under the license plates IN-I1404.
 Audi had checked with the authorities in Munich if a normal registration/homologation would be possible before promising the modifications to His Highness, as confirmed by a writing from Audi.

 Before agreeing on the modifications, two alternatives were offered to His Highness: the first alternative was a full nut and bolt restoration of the car, to the customer’s tastes and wishes, air conditioning specially developed for His Highness the Aga Khan, a custom set of 16“ wheels, but without any engine upgrades, and a second alternative where the engine, in addition to the afore-mentioned modifications, would be tuned to 345 BHP instead of 305 BHP.
 For this additional power, the engine had to be made of castiron instead of aluminium.
 The first alternative would have cost 301,020 Deutschmarks, hadn’t His Highness opted for the second, more expensive option, totalling at 347,420 DM according to Audi’s estimations (which at the end, turned out to be optimistic).
 In fact, the total modification costs for the Sport Quattro went as high as 434,421 Deutschmarks including 16% VAT.